Frequently asked questions.

 Counselling is a journey that takes time and consistency.
 At times it can be painful, however when clients reach through this they feel rewarded and energised.

-Our role is not to tell you what to do, instead we will encourage you to talk about what is bothering you in order that we can try and work collaboratively to help you understand the root causes of your thinking and identify the specific way you think.
+My role is not to tell you what to do, instead I will encourage you to talk about what is bothering you in order that we can try and work collaboratively to help you understand the root causes of your thinking and identify the specific way you think.

 This may involve a plan that we work to or a more flexible approach to the sessions.

-Our counselling directly addresses your concerns and therefore it's difficult to give a precise explanation of the approach I will take.
+My counselling directly addresses your concerns and therefore it's difficult to give a precise explanation of the approach I will take as I will be led by you

 - What are you seeking through counselling?